 Chae conservatively selected up to 2,463 pure binaries, which are less than 10% of the sample used in the earlier study.
 Since the expected fraction of pure binaries among apparently binary systems is at least 50%, this much lower fraction means that the selection was sufficiently strict.

 Chae applied two algorithms to test gravity from the sample of pure binaries.
-In one algorithm that was originally developed from the earlier work for general or “impure” samples, he used a Monte Carlo method to calculate (the of) the observed kinematic acceleration, defined by relative velocity squared over the in the real three-dimensional space, as a function of the Newtonian gravitational acceleration between the two stars and then compared it with the corresponding Newtonian prediction of the kinematic acceleration.
+In one algorithm that was originally developed from the earlier work for general or “impure” samples, he used a Monte Carlo method to calculate (the probability distribution of) the observed kinematic acceleration, defined by relative velocity squared over the physical separation in the real three-dimensional space, as a function of the Newtonian gravitational acceleration between the two stars and then compared it with the corresponding Newtonian prediction of the kinematic acceleration.

 In the other algorithm that is simpler and suitable for pure binaries, Chae compared the observed distribution of the sky-projected relative velocities between the two stars with respect to the sky-projected separations with the Newton-predicted distribution through a Monte Carlo method.